DomiSc/Applied-Robotics/README.md

 # Blackjack Game in Python
 ## Introduction
-This project implements a simple Blackjack game in Python, also known as "21".
-The program simulates a basic card game where the player competes against the dealer.
+This project implements a simple Blackjack game in Python.
+The program is a normal Blackjack game where the player competes against the dealer.
 The goal is to reach a total card value of 21 or to get closer to it than the dealer, without exceeding 21.

 ## How the Game Works
    - The player is dealt two random cards at the start of the game.